About Hands On Hartford

 Our current services, reaching thousands of people annually, are:

 MANNA provides direct relief to thousands of Hartford neighbors each month.
-Through Community Meals, Community Pantry, and the Backpack Nutrition Program for children, we provide meals and groceries to individuals and families facing food insecurity.
+Through Gather55, the Community Pantry, and the Backpack Nutrition Program for children, we provide meals and groceries to individuals and families facing food insecurity.
+More information about Gather55, our pay-what-you-can restaurant can be found at the Gather55 website.

-MANNA also provides vital support through community connections, referrals, security deposit & utility assistance, basic health screening, nutrition education and employment & education expense assistance.
+Our Day Program and Neighborhood Services team also provide vital support through community connections, referrals, security deposit & utility assistance, basic health screening, nutrition education and employment & education expense assistance.

 HOH Housing provides individuals and families with: